 GROW in Christlikeness by joining a Multiply Group

-GIVE generously of time (by serving) and treasure (by tithing 10% of income as an act of worship and as a way to support the mission of the church)
+GIVE generously of time (by serving) and treasure (by giving financially as an act of worship and as a way to support the mission of the church)

 GO and multiply followers of Jesus by living out the Great Commission and leading others to believe in Him, accept and follow His teachings, and get baptized.